aardappel/lobster/lobster/docs/source/implementation.md

 ----------------

-Lobster uses recent C++11 features (auto, lambda, range-for), so will need Visual Studio 2012 (the free desktop edition will do), Xcode 4.6, or a recent GCC (4.8.2 or newer) to be compiled.
+Lobster uses recent C++11 features (auto, lambda, range-for), so will need Visual Studio 2015 (the free community edition will do), Xcode 4.6, or a recent GCC (4.8.2 or newer) to be compiled.

-Lobster uses OpenGL, SDL 2.0 and FreeType.
-Currently for Windows/OS X/iOS SDL/Freetype precompiled libs are supplied with the project, so should compile out of the box with no further external dependencies.
+Lobster uses OpenGL, SDL 2.0 and FreeType, these are included, so should compile out of the box with no further external dependencies.

 All source code and other files related to building Lobster for all platforms